mit-drl/decawave_localization/README.md

 parameters for your current setup
 4. Open RViz or run `rostopic echo /radio_pose` to see the current pose of your tag

+# Parameters and Tuning
+In `param/demo.yaml` you will a list of customizable parameters such as the the transition matrix, observation matrix, initial state estimate, and initial covariance estimate used for the Kalman filter.
+You should change this based on the setup of your system.